HeardLibrary/digital-scholarship/lod/wikibase/load/index.md

 ![right raw data table](images/raw_data3.png)

 Quantity value types must include a unit value given as a Q ID.
 That Q ID must be from the Wikibase being written to and not the Wikidata Q ID for the unit.
 The language of monolingual text values is not specified in the data CSV because it's given in the mapping file.
+Here's a [link to the CSV with the raw data](https://github.com/HeardLibrary/linked-data/blob/master/wikibase/vanderbot/statues_raw.csv).

 # Uploading the data